 1. Match savings contributions

 Keep in mind that taxes may apply on gifts, depending on the amount gifted.
-Currently, you can give up to $15,000 per recipient without being subject to the gift tax ($30,000 if you’re giving as a couple).
-Check with your tax advisor the IRS website for more information.
+Currently, you can give up to $16,000 per recipient ($32,000 if you’re giving as a couple) without reducing the lifetime gift exemption (in 2022: $12.06 million if single, $24.12 million if married).
+Check with your tax advisor or the IRS website for more information.

 2. Fund an IRA

 Help your new grad open a tax-advantaged individual retirement account (IRA) to jumpstart retirement investing.
 IRAs can be effective savings tools, especially if your grad isn’t yet working for a company that offers a workplace retirement plan like a 401(k).

 Roth IRAs, which are funded with after-tax dollars and offer tax-deferred growth and earnings—as well as tax- and penalty-free withdrawals in retirement1—are particularly practical for younger investors, who are likely to be in a lower tax bracket today than they will be in retirement.